redhat-na-ssa/hobbyist-guide-to-rhoai/docs/02-enable-gpu-support.md

 - [ ] Verify an install plan has been created.
 Be patient.

-      # you can watch the installplan instances get created
       oc get installplan -n nvidia-gpu-operator -w

 > Expected output